mky11w/Catnip-final-project/README.md

 # What is the Best Neighborhood in Pittsburgh?
 ### By Team Catnip🌿
-*Makayla Chang/mac1055@pitt.edu , Dylan Dimond/dyd19@pitt.edu , Tingxu Chen/tic128@pitt.edu*
+*Makayla Chang mac1055@pitt.edu , Dylan Dimond dyd19@pitt.edu , Tingxu Chen tic128@pitt.edu*

 ---